Etiology of Epididymitis

 Urethritis Urethritis Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
-Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more suggests that the cause of epididymitis is a sexually transmitted pathogen, and a urethral swab is sent for gonococcus and chlamydia culture or polymerase chain reaction.
+Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more suggests that the cause of epididymitis is a sexually transmitted pathogen, and a urethral swab is sent for gonococcus and chlamydia nucleic acid amplification testing (NAAT) or culture.
 Otherwise, the infecting organism usually can be identified by urine culture.
 Urinalysis and culture are normal in nonbacterial causes.

 Treatment of Epididymitis

-If sepsis is suspected, an aminoglycoside such as tobramycin 1 mg/kg IV every 8 hours or a 3rd-generation cephalosporin such as ceftriaxone 1 to 2 g IV once a day may be useful until the infecting organism and its sensitivities are known.
+If sepsis is suspected, an aminoglycoside such as tobramycin or a 3rd-generation cephalosporin such as ceftriaxone may be useful until the infecting organism and its sensitivities are known.

 Abscess and pyocele usually require surgical drainage.